Analysis

 })

-The first four keys are active by default. plant_utilization and tax_rate require an explicit std > 0 to be sampled.
-When min/ max are omitted they are derived as ±2 × std around the plant baseline.
-Set std=0 for any key to disable it.
+The first four keys are active by default. plant_utilization and tax_rate require an explicit std > 0 (or an explicit dist_id) to be sampled.
+For project_lifetime, interest_rate, plant_utilization, and tax_rate, omitted min/max are derived as ±2 × std around the plant’s baseline value.
+For fixed_capital_factor and fixed_opex_factor the default bounds are a fixed [0.25, 1.75] regardless of std unless you set min/max explicitly.
+Set std=0 for any key to disable sampling for it (the value collapses to its baseline).

 Key